MaJerle/lwesp/bin/README.md

 This is the folder where latest releases of ESP8266 AT software are put, when custom built is done using official Espressif's SDK for AT software.
+Always use this binary files from this directory when you upgrade AT software, to test latest library development